Sobak/sobak.pl/database/migrations/README.md

 ## The database and migrations structure

 This project uses somehow untypical database setup.
-Most of the website is powered by the SQLite database that gets re-created from the content files (Markdown, some configs) every time you run `php artisan migrate`.
+This is because database is _not_ a primary source of data for most of the project.
+Content is stored as Markdown files with accompanied by few extra configs.

+Any time the content changes, a `php artisan content:index` command must be run, which straight up removes the old SQLite file, creates new one (so it also runs migrations starting from clean state) and populates it with data.

+Think of it as a semi-static-site-generator.
+Except we don't generate the complete HTML pages but rather a database which is then read by the application.

 There's actually three databases (and their connections) defined in `config/database.php`:

 - `indexer`: created when the `php artisan content:index` is running.
-Once the process is is completed, the old `website` DB gets deleted and `indexer` database gets renamed into `website.sqlite`.
+Once the process is completed, the old `website` DB gets deleted and `indexer` database gets renamed into `website.sqlite`.
 This provides essentially zero-downtime deployments
 - `website`: created once the indexing process finishes.
 That database is used to power most of the website like blog, projects and pages.
-- `permantent`: for a few cases where persistent database storage is needed
+- `permantent`: for a few cases where persistent database storage is needed.
+Uses MySQL.

 Because of that setup, there are some important considerations about database migrations.
 Most importantly, there's no typical schema update process for `indexer` nor `website`